This guide on what to wear sailing contains amazon affiliate links for products we recommend.

 Big mistake.
 Within days those light weight clothes had rips and holes everywhere.
 There are so many things on a boat to catch your clothes on, when you’re climbing in and out of the dinghy or running up and down the companionway.
 It really isn’t easy to keep clothes looking their best, so make life a little easier and buy clothes that are made out of a durable material.

-What To Wear Sailing: The Essentials
+What To Wear Sailing: The Essentials For The Casual Sailor

 The essentials for what to wear sailing is most likely gear you already have lying around at home, with a few important extras that you might want to consider to make sailing a really enjoyable experience.

-A Raincoat: Sailing Clothes Must Have
+A Raincoat: A Sailing Clothes Must Have

 We’ll start with the miserable gear and get to the fun stuff at the end!
 Although you don’t want to consider that it might rain on your sailing adventure, you’ll be even more upset if it comes and you aren’t prepared.
 Sailing only really happens when it’s windy, and when it’s windy you get cold, and when it’s wet and windy you get REALLY cold.
 Not great on a sailboat that most likely doesn’t have heating!